Medically reviewed by

 For pregnant women, the recommended daily intake of iodine is 220 mcg, compared to 150mcg for non-pregnant adults.
 The American Thyroid Association recommends that pregnant and nursing women supplement with 150 mcg (micrograms) of iodine.

-Severe iodine deficiency during pregnancy comes with risks, potentially impacting neurological development and physical growth.
-Due to these risks, salt manufacturers began adding iodine to table salt in the 1920’s at the urging of the FDA.
+Becaue iodine is so important for a developing baby's neurological development and physical growth, salt manufacturers began adding iodine to table salt in the 1920’s at the urging of the FDA.
 Although this practice continues today, you may not get all the iodine you need from salt, especially if you limit your sodium intake.

 Ah, the sunshine vitamin.
 Vitamin D is important for everyone.
 It actually helps your body absorb calcium, making it an important vitamin for bone health.
 It also regulates cell growth, supports immune function and reduces inflammation.
 Vitamin D and calcium work in tandem, and strong clinical research supports their importance to pregnant women.